Xuan675/SC1015-Project/README.md

 ![alt text](https://services.meteored.com/img/article/titanic-10-curiosidades-sobre-el-naufragio-mas-famoso-de-la-historia-1681429632845_768.jpg)

 # Contributors
-1. Tham Mao Hen
+1. Tham Mao Hen - Data Visualization
-2. Ng Yi Xiang
+2. Ng Yi Xiang - Data Cleaning, Data Extraction
-3. Law Zhi Xuan
+3. Law Zhi Xuan - Model Implementation

 # Problem Statement
 To find out what is the best prediction model and the best predictor to predict the survival rate of the passengers on the Titanic.